 |

 The aim of this course is to provide the students with an outline of Ukrainian grammar, pronunciation rules and orthography, the principles of Ukrainian accent, euphony, syntax and stylistics.
 At the beginning we shall mostly focus on the phonetics, we shall deal with phonetic exercises for pronouncing words, word collocations and different types of sentence patterns.
 This course shall provide the students with knowledge necessary for other disciplines such as morphology, stylistics and syntax.
 Another aim of this course is to teach the students the fundamental grammar and lexicon needed for their communication competence.
 During the lessons we shall confront the Ukrainian grammar system with the system of Czech grammar.
 Part of the course is also dedicated to translating short texts.
+For Ukrainian students we offer the opportunity to learn Czech language, grammar and vocabulary.

 On outline of graphic, phonetic and orthographic system in present day Ukrainian.
 An ability to pronounce correctly and to intone sentences and words as well as to write in accordance with the Ukrainian orthography.